 Self-hosted or cloud-based?

-The way in which you host your VoIP phone system will depend largely on the space available for telephony equipment and your budget.
+The choice between a self-hosted VoIP or a cloud-hosted VoIP phone system is will depend largely on the space available for telephony equipment and your budget.

 Dedicated phone lines

-Works by using traditional copper telephone lines and is typically supported by your local or regional phone company.
+Dedicated business phone systems use traditional copper telephone lines for calls.
+The service is typically provided and supported by your local or regional phone company.

 - Tried and tested technology